Free Consultation 317.920.6425

 In the past, softening the game had in fact been discussed, and not surprisingly, it was quickly ruled out.
 Despite strong suggestive research indicating that repeated brain injuries can lead to brain disease—as well as other potential permanent disturbances in cognitive function later in life—an alteration to the sport was a no-go.
 But something had to give, and in 2010, it finally did.

-A concussion safety protocol checklist is distributed to every member school before the football season begins and includes an outline for the following:
+A concussion safety protocol checklist is distributed to every NCAA member school before the football season begins.
+The process was initiated in January 2015.
+The five Division I conferences passed concussion safety protocol legislated, building upon the legislation already applied.

 Literature regarding concussions and concussion management are distributed to:

-Each party must sign an acknowledgement stating that they read and understood all of the material.
+Each party must sign an acknowledgment stating that they read and understood all of the material.

-A team physician is required to give each varsity student athletes clearance to move forward with the season.
-If a student athlete has had a concussion in the past or has experienced multiple traumatic brain injuries (TBIs), it is recommended that they receive another baseline evaluation six months from the initial evaluation date.
+A team physician is required to give each varsity student-athlete clearance to move forward with the season.
+If a student-athlete has had a concussion in the past or has experienced multiple traumatic brain injuries (TBIs), it is recommended that they receive another baseline evaluation six months from the initial evaluation date.

 *The Glasgow Coma Scale is used to determine the level of consciousness/severity of a traumatic brain injury.
 The scale measures an individual’s ability to open their eyes and assesses the state of verbal and motor responses.
 A mild score is between 13 and 15 and can therefore result in permanent brain damage.